 By playing music from memory, Aurora find again the breath-taking innovation and sense of danger that came with a new work.
-And in Granary Square on 1 July, just by Central St Martin's, the orchestra plays Mozart's 40th from memory – and for free.
+And in Granary Square on 1 July, just by Central St Martin's, the orchestra plays the best of Mozart's 40th from memory – and for free.

 The 4:30pm free open-air concert is a prelude to Aurora's performance that same evening in Kings Place.
-From 7PM it gives a full-length concert that includes's Mozart's 40th again, plus Stravinsky and Mozart's Piano Concerto No. 13 with soloist Cédric Tiberghien.
+From 7PM it gives a full-length concert that includes's the whole of Mozart's 40th, plus Stravinsky and Mozart's Piano Concerto No. 13 with soloist Cédric Tiberghien.